 - Have established change management processes.

-A project-based service model is outsourcing in its “classical” sense: you have a certain task that you want to hand on to a third-party who’ll get the job done according to the predefined specification, timeline and budget.
+A project-based service model is outsourcing in its “classical” sense.
+You have a certain task that you want to hand on to a third party.
+Your outsourcing partner will completely relieve you of the burden of management and get the job done according to the predefined specification, timeline, and budget.

 Managed projects have: